Il Natale in Italia

 Throughout Italy, there are beautiful Christmas cribs on display.
 They can be indoors or outdoors and the art of creating them is taken very seriously.

 When creating il presepe it is the tradition is to go outside and gather moss - il muschio - for the base.

 Photo: an outdoors presepe, created in a garden in the city of Torino.

 In many areas of Italy, the towns re-create live Nativity scenes in the style of Saint Francis.
 These are called presepi viventi, meaning 'living cribs'.
 The people dress up as if they were living in Bethlehem over 2000 years ago.
 There are processions, people working with ancient tools and enacted scenes.

-This year (2019) there is un presepe made from wood - legno - in Piazza San Pietro.
-There are 26 life-sized carved figures.
+In 2019, there was un presepe made from wood - legno - in Piazza San Pietro.
+There were 26 life-sized carved figures.
 This wooden work of art was created in the town of Scurelle in the province of Trentino.
 Photo below from Vatican News.

-Below is a video showing the people of Scurelle setting up this year's wooden presepe.
+Below is a video showing the people of Scurelle setting up the wooden presepe.
 In the video, you can see the enormous amount of work and great care that has gone into creating it.
 It was made from fallen trees after a storm.
 Grandissimi complimenti!